mattph/submit-users-guide/source/tutorials/tutorial_software.rst

 HTCondor Resources
 ~~~~~~~~~~~~~~~~~~

-If you are using HTCondor, you must use containers to manage your software.
+If you are using HTCondor, you should use containers to manage your software.
 Please see more information here: :ref:`containers`

 .. warning::

-    * Is this accurate?
+    * That is actually an over-simplification and not strictly correct, right?
 Can you alternatively access e.g. a conda environment placed into `/cvmfs`?

     * What is the recommended development/scaling process for this?
 Should they start on SLURM?
 If so, should they use containers?